Lukc/tartines-www/philosophy.md

     Barely doing it will make you stagnantly bad at it.

-    We’d better be active and all become better at what we do, so that we can in turn help others to become good at it.
+    We'd better be active and all become better at what we do, so that we can in turn help others to become good at it.

   0.

-    ### If you are trying to build a SWAT team, don’t bring in a traffic cop. <!-- Donnie Berkholz -->
+    ### If you are trying to build a SWAT team, don't bring in a traffic cop. <!-- Donnie Berkholz -->

-    Don’t waste your time bringing people who’re not fit for the job.
+    Don't waste your time bringing people who're not fit for the job.
-    You’ll waste your time, and you’ll waste theirs.
+    You'll waste your time, and you'll waste theirs.

   0.